Astrophysics (Index)About

 (identifiers for stars)

 A few hundred stars have traditional names: those used in research typically are from writing in medieval Europe, often adapted from names from earlier cultures that wrote about stars, e.g., the Arab-speaking world, and ancient Greece, Rome, and Egypt.
-Only a few of these are likely used in research papers, generally those that are very widely known and for stars that have been of much research interest for over a century.
+Only a few of these names are likely used in research papers, generally those that are very widely known and for stars that have been of much research interest for over a century.

 In the middle 20th century, catalogs were made of nearby stars and stars with proper motion: Gliese (and GJ) and Luyten catalogs.
 More recently, there have been huge blind surveys that have cataloged many more stars: 2MASS and WISE.
 Particular catalogs were prepared for specific purposes, especially extra-solar planet detection, and their stellar designators are often seen in research, e.g., KIC, KOI, TOI.
 And some designators are used for particular specific kinds of stars: WR, WD, and PSR.
 Also, variable stars are of much interest, and their designators appear in current research.
 Among the most common designators seen in research: